0825eshaan/Unoverse/README.md

 # Unoverse

 An interactive web application designed to help learn various aspects of Arduino programming and electronics.
-Unoverse provides a comprehensive learning platform with hands-on tutorials, interactive code examples, and project-based learning to master Arduino development from basics to advanced concepts.
+Unoverse provides a comprehensive learning platform with hands-on tutorials, interactive code examples, and game-based learning to master Arduino development from basics to advanced concepts.

 ## Features